cloudentity/ce-samples-identity-pool-reference-apps/identity-pool-user-reference-ui-react/README.md

      accessTokenName: 'identity_demo_access_token', // optional; defaults to '{tenantId}_{authorizationServerId}_access_token'
      idTokenName: 'identity_demo_id_token', // optional; defaults to '{tenantId}_{authorizationServerId}_id_token'

-     // etc..
+     // App functionality configs:
+     nodeJsBackendEnabled: false,
+     // Set to 'true' if 'identity-pool-reference-ui-services-nodejs' is set up and running, and a custom user schema is being utilized.
+     // When set to 'false,' custom user schema will not be utilized for profile functionality, even if one exists for the configured identity pool.

+     customLoginEnabled: false
+     // Set to 'true' if 'identity-pool-reference-ui-authn-app-nodejs' is set up and running, and a custom IDP has been set up for the ACP workspace.
+     // When set to 'false,' direct requests to ACP '/self/me' APIs will be used for profile functionality.
  };
 ```

 > **IMPORTANT!** Make sure you set the redirect URI value in your ACP Oauth client configuration _exactly_ as it is configured here; i.e. with a forward slash at the end.
-See the README in the main directory of this repository for more information on ACP OAuth Client configuration.
+See the README in the main directory of this repository for more information on ACP OAuth client configuration.

 ## Optional steps for enhanced customization use cases